codeheaven-io/codeheaven.io/_posts/2015-10-30-optimizing-assets-in-jekyll-generated-gh-pages.markdown

 gh-pages are awesome for their simplicity to host and deploy your static site, but they lack the ability to allow you customize your build process.
 Github won't allow you to run arbitrary Jekyll plugins at their environment, because of security concerns.

-In this post I've collected a bunch of techniques that you can use to optimize your assets at build time that you can use even when hosting your Jekyll site in gh-pages.
+In this post I've collected a bunch of techniques to optimize your assets at build time that you can use even when hosting your Jekyll site in gh-pages.

 ## Optimize HTML

 ### Minify HTML with Compress

-Jekyll Compress HTML is a Jekyll layout file that compresses HTML by removing unnecessary empty spaces characters and by removing optional HTML tags (http://www.w3.org/TR/html5/syntax.html#optional-tags).
+[Jekyll Compress HTML](https://github.com/penibelst/jekyll-compress-html) is a Jekyll layout file that compresses HTML by removing unnecessary empty spaces characters and by removing [optional HTML tags](http://www.w3.org/TR/html5/syntax.html#optional-tags).

 Is just a [single HTML file](https://github.com/penibelst/jekyll-compress-html/blob/master/site/_layouts/compress.html) that you download and put inside your `_layouts` folder.
 Then you reference it by putting